-NordicTrack’s Commercial 2450 and Sole’s F85 are two of the hottest home treadmills in their respective price ranges and each has a lot to offer folks looking to take their home workouts to the next level.
+NordicTrack’s New Commercial 2450 and Sole’s F85 are two of the hottest home treadmills in their respective price ranges and each has a lot to offer folks looking to take their home workouts to the next level.

 The Commercial 2450 is loaded with high-end tech features, not to mention a 22″ HD touchscreen display, so if you’re looking to get your stream on, the 2450 may be the smarter choice.